Rotifer/duckdb_epl/blog_entries/post_05_create-league-table.md

 ## The final club positions for each season 🦆⚽

 Our _matches_ table records all the data we need to contruct the final league positions for each season.
 However, we need to perform a series of aggregations and calculations to produce these league position tables.
-Since, the league positions are derived from the _matches_ that can be calculated on the fly, I am going to store them in a __view__ rather than in a base table.
+Since, the league positions are calculated from the _matches_ table only, I am going to store them in a __view__ based on that table.
 A view is a stored query so each time we use the view, it is re-calculated.
 This has a minimal cost in our example because the dataset is very small and DuckDB is highly performant.
+It also has the advantage that if we add matches for another season, say 2024-2025, the data will automatically be added to the view.

 Here is the view definition, all 70 lines of it! 😨 It might look scary but it is actually not difficult once we break it down into its constituent parts.
-When building big SQL statements like this one, it is advisable to run the consituent parts independently and build the statement iteratively by adding the constituent parts one-by-one.
-I will do just that with explanatory notes for each part of the statement.
+When building big SQL statements like this one, I build it up iteratively and check the outputs as I go along.
+Hopefully, the notes below will clarify my approach.

 ## View definition

-Here is the ful SQL definition of the view:
+Here is the full SQL definition of the view:

 ```tsql
 USE main;